 - General Information: This section includes information on the professional status and (a) recognition of the Faculty's degrees, its links with professional bodies and the list of qualifications offered.
-It also includes lists of the various prizes, medals and scholarships awarded on academic merit and contains information on the criteria for the Dean's Merit List. - (b) Rules for degrees: This section covers the Faculty rules for each of the various degree programmes.
+It also includes lists of the various prizes, medals and scholarships awarded on academic merit and contains information on the criteria for the Dean's Merit List. - (b) Rules for Degrees: This section covers the Faculty rules for each of the various degree programmes.
 These rules should be read in conjunction with the general University rules in the General Rules and Policies Handbook (Handbook 3).
 Students are expected to acquaint themselves with the rules in both Handbooks and to check annually whether the rules or curriculum requirements have changed since the last edition.
-Important rules: All students must familiarise themselves with the Degree Rules in this Handbook.
-In addition, students must refer to Handbook 3, General Rules and Policies and particularly take note of the following: - rules relating to registration and examinations; - rules relating to changes of curriculum; - rules relating to leave of absence; - rules on Academic Conduct, N.B. the rules concerning dishonest conduct and plagiarism.
+In addition, students must take note of the following: - rules relating to registration and examinations; - rules relating to changes of curriculum; - rules relating to leave of absence: - rules on Academic Conduct, N.B. the rules concerning dishonest conduct and plagiarism.

 Detailed information on the undergraduate entrance requirements can be found in the University Prospectus.
-The PhD Degree rules are published in Handbook 3, General Rules and Policies.

-- Departments and Programmes: This section contains entries for each department in the (c) Faculty.
-Each lists members of staff, a summary of laboratory, workshop and other facilities, the research entities, and the programmes of study administered by each department.
+- (c) Departments and Programmes: This section contains entries for each department in the Faculty.
+Each lists members of staff, the research entities, and the programmes of study administered by each department.
 The curriculum for each programme (list of required courses) is set out in table form.
-The curriculum tables must be read together with (cross-referenced to) the lists of courses in the Courses Offered section which is described under (e) below. - (d) Centres/Units established in the Faculty and Centres, Departments, Schools and Units Established in other Faculties: There are entries for the principal Faculty entities/units which do not fall directly under academic departments e.g. the Centre for Research in Engineering Education and the Continuing Professional Development Programme and entries for the centres, units and departments in other faculties which offer courses for students registered in the Faculty.
-This is cross referenced to the list of courses offered in section (e). - (e) Courses Offered: The full list and descriptions of courses offered by the Faculty, both undergraduate and postgraduate, is set out in this section in alpha-numeric order (i.e. based on the course code prefix) which identifies the department offering the course and the course number.
-The courses offered by other faculties which are more commonly taken by students in the Faculty of Engineering & the Built Environment are also listed and described.
-N.B.
-A key (guide) to the course code system, the credit system and terminology (definitions) is set out at the beginning of this section.
+The curriculum tables must be read together with (crossreferenced to) the lists of courses in the Courses Offered section which is described under (e) - (d) Centres/Units established in the Faculty and Centres, Departments, Schools and Units Established in other Faculties: There are entries for the principal Faculty entities/units which do not fall directly under academic departments and departments in other faculties which offer courses for students registered in the Faculty.
+This is cross referenced to the list of courses offered in section (e). - (e) Courses Offered: The full list and descriptions of postgraduate courses offered by the Faculty, postgraduate, is set out in this section in alpha-numeric order (i.e. based on the course code prefix) which identifies the department offering the course and the course number.
+The courses offered by other faculties which are more commonly taken by students in the Faculty of Commerce are also listed and described.
+NB A key (guide) to the course code system, the credit system and terminology (definitions) is set out at the beginning of this section.